Skip to main content

 What questions or concerns did you have before donating your kidney?

 I was just a bit on edge a couple days before the surgery from general stress, and the fact that I wasn't allowed to eat like usual.
-I had questions about quality of life post-surgery; I work independently and a lot of it requires physical labor, so I was a bit anxious about how that might be affected.
+I had questions about quality of life post-surgery; I work independently and a lot of it requires physical labour, so I was a bit anxious about how that might be affected.
 Making sure that I could be healthy and strong enough to continue my career was important.
 I had questions about the possibility of having a baby in the future and how that might be affected, but doctors were able to reassure me that this would still be possible.

 What would you say about the common misconceptions people have around living organ donation?